It’s devastating when your laptop dies.

 It may be broken, scratched, or just really dirty in a way that can't be cleaned.
 Before deciding you need a new laptop, consider replacing or fixing the screen.
 This is likely to be much cheaper than buying a whole new one.

 Buying a new laptop takes a lot more effort than most think.

 If you want to save money, you need to do some research.

 Where will you get the best price?
-Online or in store?
+Online or at the store?

 Reading reviews is important, it will help you decide if the laptop you’re thinking of getting is even worth looking at.
-You can, of course, read reviews online, whether you’re buying in store or not.
+You can, of course, read reviews online, whether you’re buying at the store or not.

 One essential element to saving money when buying a new computer is to make sure you only get what you need.
 We often buy something way too complicated and outside of both our budgets and our needs.

 For example, that shing machine you’ve got your eye on might have triple the memory you need.
 Stuff like this can really pack on the price.

 If your old laptop is still working, consider upgrading or fixing it.
 You could save a lot of money.Knowing how to save money when shopping for a new laptop can save you not only dollars but also time.